Kullsno2/Kullsno2.github.io/_posts/blog/2017-10-25-how-to-git-part-1.md

 ## Local Access

-So you got a repository online of your own.How can you change the contents of the files there?
+So you got your own repository online.How can you change the contents of the files there?

 Directly editing there and commiting the changes is the first thing which comes to your mind.
-But you cannot always edit it online.There will be some part of the code whih requires the code to be stored locally.There are two ways by which you can get the repository locally.
+But you cannot always edit it online.There will be some part of the code which requires the code to be stored locally.There are two ways by which you can get the repository locally.

 1. Git inits and pulls.
 2. Git clones.

-The first method is a little bit complex.So we will stickto the second method whenever we need a copy our git repository locally.
+The first method is a little bit complex.So we will stick to the second method whenever we need a copy of our repository locally.

 ## Clone